masumrazait/DemoAutomationBank/README.md

 ## Contributions

 Contributions to DemoAutomation Bank are encouraged!
-Report issues or submit pull requests on the [GitHub repository](insert_repository_link).
+Report issues or submit pull requests on the [GitHub repository](https://github.com/masumrazait/DemoAutomationBank).
 Please adhere to existing coding standards and testing practices.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use, modify, and distribute it according to the terms of the license.

 ## Disclaimer